Skip to main content

 Donate

 Ally is not included in the 2SLGBTQ+ acronym, as an ally is not an identity, but an action.
 While it can make allies feel more included, ally is a quality that is chosen and can be as visible or invisible as desired.
-An ally supports 2SLGBTQ+ people and communities and educates themselves about the inequities faced by queer and trans communities.
+An ally supports 2SLGBTQ+ people and communities and educates themselves about the inequities faced by queer and trans individuals.
 Allies speak out about these inequities and advocates for change at structural and individual levels.

 The term ally is an active verb, rather than an identity to foster good feelings within oneself without doing the associated work of allyship.
 Being an ally is not meant to be easy or superficial; it involves deep, difficult and ongoing meaningful engagement with 2SLGBTQ+ communities.

 One way that staff and faculty can engage in this work is to ensure that we are using the correct name for our students.
 This includes learning where to find a student’s “preferred” name if they have elected to chose one for our class lists, emails, and conversations.
 We can also help students who wish to be addressed by a name that is not their legal name locate information on how to legally change their name or register a chosen or “preferred” name.
-By prioritizing using the correct name and pronouns for our students and staff, we can take important steps towards a more inclusive and welcoming campus.

 Everyone uses pronouns, it is not limited to trans folks!
-Pronouns are how we refer to one another when we are not using a name, such as she/her or he/him.
-Having an awareness that some individuals utilize different pronouns than we are used to (such as they/them or
+They are a component of many languages around the world and include I, we, you, and us.
+Pronouns are how we refer to one another when we are not using a name, such as she/her/hers or he/him/his.
+Having an awareness that some individuals utilize different pronouns than we are used to (such as they/them or they/she) or that we cannot assume someone’s pronouns based on physical appearance are ways we can help foster inclusive spaces for queer and transgender students and staff.

 As allies, we can share our pronouns (such as in our lectures, email signatures and Zoom nametags) to normalize the practice of sharing and asking for pronouns to foster inclusive spaces and conversations.
 Using pronouns is a way of respecting and honoring an individual’s identity.
 Pronouns could be gender-specific or gender-neutral.
 If you are not sure what are someone's pronouns always start the conversation by introducing your own.
 Remember, no one has to share their pronouns.